-DMINE Labs is the University of Idaho’s data mining research team, where we are developing data mining transformations + machine learning models that predict the impact of climate change on agricultural systems.
+CIRC’s data mining group is developing data mining transformations + machine learning models that predict the impact of climate change on agricultural systems.
 DMINE.io is our research development server.

->

-> The University of Idaho’s DMINE Labs is a grouping of researchers and students that use data mining and machine learning techniques to explore relationships of climate to agricultural systems.
+The Climate Impacts Research Consortium (CIRC) data mining team is a grouping of researchers and students that use data mining and machine learning techniques to explore relationships of climate to agricultural systems.
 As part of our team work, we are developing data dashboards and associated APIs, which we are using to instantiate our data mining and machine learning processes.

->

-> Agricultural systems and their products are essential components to our society.
+Agricultural systems and their products are essential components to our society.
 In 2014, the U.S. agricultural sector created a gross output of more than 835 billion dollars, and had an employee base of approximately 750,000 people.
 With roughly 2 million farms in the US, with an average size of about 435 acres, total grain production alone was $436 million (USDA Economic Research Service, 2014).

 Our DMINE team assembles agricultural data for the purposes of developing statistical models that can tell us more about the interactions of climate and agricultural commodity systems.
 We are using the USDA’s insurance program’s 2.8 million records of commodity losses in the Pacific Northwest from 1989-2015, in combination with related climatic variables.